Papillary renal cell carcinoma

 T4 - The tumour has grown well outside the kidney and through a barrier known as ‘Gerota’s fascia’ OR into the adrenal gland above the kidney.

-N-stage: Papillary renal cell carcinoma is given an N-stage of 0 or 1 based on the presence of cancer cells in a lymph node.
+Papillary renal cell carcinoma is given an nodal stage of 0 or 1 based on the presence of cancer cells in a lymph node.

-If no lymph nodes are involved the N-stage is 0.
-If any cancer cells are seen in a lymph node the N stage is 1.
+If no lymph nodes are involved the nodal stage is 0.
+If any cancer cells are seen in a lymph node the nodal stage is 1.

-If no lymph nodes are submitted for pathological examination, the N-stage cannot be determined and the N stage is listed as X.
+If no lymph nodes are submitted for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as NX.

-M-stage: Papillary renal cell carcinoma is given an M-stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
-The M-stage can only be assigned if tissue from a distant site is submitted for pathological examination.
-Because this tissue is rarely present, the M-stage cannot be determined and is listed as X.
+Papillary renal cell carcinoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
+Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.